ndtho8205/xps9570-debian-bspwm/README.md

 |                       | Sleep/wake on Nvidia                                         | -      |
 |                       | Sleep/wake on Intel                                          | -      |

+## Requirements

+- Wifi connection
+- 8GB USB
+- Windows 10 have been already installed

 ## Before installation

 These steps help to install Debian alongside Windows 10 (dual-booting)

-- The System BIOS should be updated to the latest version
+- The System BIOS should be updated to the latest version.
 - **Do not** turn off BIOS POST Behaviour `FastBoot` (by changing from the default value `minimal` to `thorough`).
-Instead, Windows _fast startup_ **_must_** be turned off, or the Windows filesystems might be corrupted when booting to Debian and accessing Windows partitions
+Instead, Windows _fast startup_ **_must_** be turned off, or the Windows filesystems might be corrupted when booting to Debian and accessing Windows partitions.
 - Change _SATA Operation mode_ from `RAID` to `AHCI` to allow Debian to detect the storage drive (NVMe SSD):
   - Run `cmd` as an admin (on Windows 10), then run